mikekeith52/AllStatesForecast/user_guide.md

     - 1st element is the start year
     - 2nd element is the start period in the appropriate interval
     - for instance, if you have quarterly data and your first obs is 2nd quarter of 1980, this would be (1980,2)
-    - if "auto", assumes the dates in self.current_dates are monthly in yyyy-mm-01 format and will use the first element in the list
+    - if "auto", assumes the dates in current_dates attribute are monthly in yyyy-mm-01 format and will use the first element in the list
   - **interval** : float, default 12
     - the number of periods in one season (365.25 for annual, 12 for monthly, etc.)
   - **Xvars** : list, "all", None, or starts with "top_", default None